connamara/quickfixn/README.md

 The website is a small Ruby Sinatra application.

-For development, you should install Ruby 1.9.2 and the bundler gem then
+For development, install gems with bundler:
-bundle:

     gem install bundler
     bundle